WenhaoP/Prelim/README.md

-# Research Prelim Exam, STAT 572 in Spring 2025 at UW
+# 2025 Research Prelim Exam

-This repository stores the code and data for reproducing the numerical results in the paper "Extremes on river networks” written by Peiman Asadi, Anthony C. Davison, and Sebastian Engelke and published on The Annals of Applied Statistics in 2015.
+This repository stores the code and data for reproducing figures and fitting results in the paper [Extremes on river networks](https://arxiv.org/abs/1501.02663) and its technical report for UW Statistics Research Prelim Exam in 2025.

 ## Structure

 * `Codes/`
-    * `Functions.R`: helpful functions constitue numerical algorithms in other code files.
+    * `Functions.R`: helper functions used in `Main.Rmd`, `MultivariateFitting.R`, and `UnivariateAnalysis.R`.
+Provided by the original authors of the paper.
-    * `Main.Rmd`: code for validating Asadi et. al's results and generating the figures in the final report of STAT 572.
+    * `Main.Rmd`: organized code for reproducing figures and fitting results in the original paper and in the prelim exam report.
-    * `MultivariateFitting.R`: code for fitting the max-stable process $\eta_\Gamma$ on the data.
+    * `MultivariateFitting.R`: code for joint fitting.
+Provided by the original authors of the paper.
-    * `UnivariateAnalysis.R`: code for estimating the marginal transformations $U_j$'s and marginal GEVDs.
+    * `UnivariateAnalysis.R`: code for marginal fitting.Provided by the original authors of the paper.
-* `Plots/`: generated figures.
+* `Plots/`: Figures in the original paper and in the prelim exam report .
-* `Data/`: Application data.
+* `Data/`: Application data and intermediate results.
+  * `StsEucCoords`: Plain Euclidean locations
+  * `CatCntrWt`: Hydrological locations $H(t)$.
+  * `EucDis`: Euclidean distances between gauging stations.
+  * `RiverDis`: River distances between gauging stations, $d(s,t)$.
+  * `Weight`: River weights, $\pi_k$'s.
+  * `FlowCon`: Flow-connection status of all station pairs.
+  * `StsInfo`: River name, latitude, longtitude, and average volume of each gauging station.
+  * `StsTSs`: Average daily discharge of each station from 1900 to 2014 with missing data.
+  * `ComTSs`: Common measurements (daily measurement in June, July, and August during 1960 - 2010) at all stations.
+  * `CommonMaxima`: Annual maxima of common measurements at all stations.
+  * `ThetaOfBlockMaxima`: Madogram-based estimated extremal coefficients for all pairs of gauging stations.
+  * `best_result_MX`: Best spectral estimation result of kernel model X from grid search.
+  * `fit_mX`: Censored estimation result of kernel model X based on its best spectral estimation result.